Corasinth/SudokuBoard/README.md

 `tooltipOn`, `xCoordinate`, and `yCoordinate` allow you to set the details of the tooltip that displays the controls, current layer, and whether or not mouse mode is engaged.
 Setting `tooltipOn` to 0 turns the tooltip off and setting it to 1 turns it back on.
 The `xCoordinate` and `yCoordinate` settings let you specify where which pixel on the screen the tooltip should appear (so on a 1920x1080 screen, setting those coordinates would have the tooltip appear in the lower left).

 `sqrSize` is a setting that, in future iterations, will let you use SudokuBoard for larger and smaller puzzles with dimensions that are perfect squares.
-Best not to mention it for now.
+Best not to touch it for now.

 `mouseMode` lets you start the script in Mouse Mode by default.
 You can of course toggle Mouse Mode while the script is running, but this setting lets you make Mouse Mode the default.